reymon359/how-to-live/advices/Look for feedback/index.md

 > Feedback is a gift.
 Ideas are the currency of our next success.
 Let people see you value both feedback and ideas.” – Jim Trinka and Les Wallace

 > I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better.
 I think that's the single best piece of advice: constantly think about how you could be doing things better and questioning yourself. – Elon Musk

-## Resources and credits

-I have experienced this in software development when getting feedback from users in a platform to make it better.

 ## Related advices